 We connect this untapped talent pool with resources and employers for the benefit of all.

 We hope you will learn more about these issues by exploring the site.
 Lend your voice to ours as we reach out to government, business and other practitioners with our proven, innovative models.
-And please join our mailing list for updates!
+And please join our mailing list for updates.
+Thank you!